elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Ensured application runs properly without syntax errors or LSP diagnostics ✓ Maintained all 8 core features with proper navigation and responsive design

-✓ COMPLETED comprehensive removal of all floating background logo elements and decorative animations across entire platform (July 29, 2025)
-✓ Removed floating Sparkles and Zap icon animations from community section on landing page ✓ Removed all floating sparkle background elements with animate-pulse and animate-bounce effects from all feature pages ✓ Cleaned up floating particles around icon containers and decorative background elements across 14+ feature pages ✓ Systematically removed floating decorative animations from: reports, invoicing, clients, expenses, HR, vendors, inventory, attendance, debt, and all other feature pages
-✓ Maintained clean, professional appearance with only functional Clientlly logo in navigation headers ✓ Applied consistent cleanup using efficient batch processing to ensure no floating decorations remain anywhere on platform
+✓ COMPLETED removal of all floating background logo elements and decorative animations (July 29, 2025) ✓ Removed floating Sparkles and Zap icon animations from community section ✓ Removed all floating sparkle background elements with animate-pulse effects ✓ Removed floating particles around icon containers and decorative background elements ✓ Cleaned up landing page design by removing all animated floating decorations ✓ Maintained clean, professional appearance with core Clientlly logo in navigation only

 ✓ COMPLETED footer navigation with scroll-to-top functionality (July 29, 2025) ✓ Fixed all footer links to properly navigate to page tops using handleNavigation() function with scroll-to-top